-All hypotheses and mapping rules are those of Srivastava et al. [1, 2].
-Although their papers mainly deal with query optimization over web services (already an increasingly important application with the advent of Web Service Management Systems [10, 11]), the approach applies to general data streams [12] and to database predicate processing [13, 14].
-Finally (and quite surprisingly), we note that our framework is quite similar to the problem of scheduling unreliable jobs on parallel machines [15] where service selectivities correspond to job failure probabilities.
+All hypotheses and mapping rules of this paper are those of Srivastava et al. [12, 6].
+Although their papers mainly deal with query optimization over web services (already an increasingly important application with the advent of Web Service Management Systems [9, 11]), the approach applies to general data streams [3] and to database predicate processing [7, 10].
+Finally (and quite surprisingly), we note that our framework is quite similar to the problem of scheduling unreliable jobs on parallel machines [1] where service selectivities correspond to job failure probabilities.

 As already pointed out, period and latency are both very important objectives.
 The inverse of the period (the throughput) measures the aggregate rate of processing of data, and it is the rate at which data sets can enter the system.
 The latency is the time elapsed between the beginning and the end of the execution of a given data set, hence it measures the response time of the system to process the data set entirely.
 Minimizing the latency is antagonistic to minimizing the period, and tradeoffs should be found between these criteria.
-Efficient mappings aim at the minimization of a single criterion, either the period or the latency, but they can also use a bi-criteria approach, such as minimizing the latency under period constraints (or the converse).
+Efficient mappings aim at the minimization of a single criterion, either the period or the latency, but they can also use a bicriteria approach, such as minimizing the latency under period constraints (or the converse).
 The main objective of this work is to assess the complexity of the previous optimization problems, first with identical servers, and then with different-speed servers.

 In this paper, we establish several new and important complexity results.
 First we introduce an optimal polynomial algorithm for the latency minimization problem on a homogeneous platform.
-This result nicely complements the corresponding result for period minimization, that was shown to have polynomial complexity in [1].
+This result nicely complements the corresponding result for period minimization, that was shown to have polynomial complexity in [12].
 We also show the polynomial complexity of the bi-criteria problem (minimizing latency while not exceeding a threshold period).
-Moving to heterogeneous resources, we prove the NP-completeness of both the period and latency minimization problems, even for independent services.
-Therefore, the bi-criteria problem also is NP-complete in this case.
-Furthermore, we prove that there exists no constant factor approximation algorithms for these problems unless P=NP and present an integer linear program to solve both problems.
+Moving to heterogeneous resources, we prove the NP-completeness of both the period and latency minimization problems, even for services without precedence constraints.
+Therefore, the bicriteria problem also is NP-complete in this case.
+Furthermore, we prove that there exists no constant factor approximation algorithms for these problems unless P=NP.
 We also assess the complexity of several particular problem instances.

 The rest of this paper is organized as follows.
 First we formally state the optimization problems that we address in Section 2.
 Next we detail two little examples aimed at showing the intrinsic combinatorial complexity of the problem (Section 3).
-Then Section 4 is devoted to problems with identical resources (homogeneous platforms), while Section 5 is the counterpart for different-speed processors (heterogeneous platforms).
-We provide a set of heuristics and experiments for period minimization in Sections 6 and 7.
-Finally we give some conclusions and perspectives in Section 8.
+Then Section 4 is devoted to problems with identical resources (homogeneous platforms), while Section 5 is the counterpart for differentspeed processors (heterogeneous platforms).
+Finally we give some conclusions and perspectives in Section 6.